CumulusNetworks/docs/content/cumulus-linux-515/Installation-Management/Upgrading-Cumulus-Linux.md

 As Cumulus Linux supports more features and functionality, NVUE syntax might change between releases and the content of snippets and flexible snippets might become invalid.
 Before you back up and restore configuration across different Cumulus Linux releases, make sure to review the {{<link url="Whats-New" text="What's New">}} for new NVUE syntax and other configuration file changes.

 {{%notice note%}}
+- Any certificates or CRLs imported to the system with NVUE are not backed up during an ONIE image upgrade.
+You must reimport the certificates after the new image is installed.
 - If you reinstall Cumulus Linux with an embedded `startup.yaml` file using `onie-install -t`, Cumulus Linux preserves your NVUE startup configuration and translates the contents automatically to NVUE syntax required by the new release.
+This method still requires reimporting certificates and CRLs after the image install.
 - If NVUE introduces new syntax for a feature that a snippet configures, you must remove the snippet before upgrading.
 {{%/notice%}}